 The determination of the amount of loss allowances and asset impairments varies by asset type and is based upon the periodic evaluation and assessment of known and inherent risks associated with the respective asset class by System institutions' managements.
 Such evaluations and assessments are revised as conditions change and new information becomes available.
-The managements of System institutions update their evaluations regularly and reflect changes in allowances and impairments in operations as such evaluations are revised.
-There can be no assurance that the managements of System institutions have accurately assessed the level of impairments taken and allowances reflected in the System's financial statements.
-Furthermore, additional impairments may need to be taken or allowances provided in the future.
+The managements of System institutions update their evaluations regularly and reflect changes in allowances and impairments in operations are subjective and additional impairments may need to be taken or allowances provided in the future.
 Historical trends may not be indicative of future impairments or allowances.